Construction Accident Lawsuit Loans

 There is no such thing as a standard construction accident case.
 Like most accidents, the value of your case is going to depend on a few things: the extent of the injuries (and your treatment), who caused the accident, and how far along your case has already progressed.
 What county the accident happened in also affects value.
 All that said, most construction cases have a few things going for them: they’re usually against defendants who have large insurance policies, they are often well documented, and many attorneys are well prepared to handle them.

 Case values can range anywhere from the tens of thousands to millions.
+The amount of construction accident lawsuit loan you qualify for is largely based on your case value.

 How Long Do 3rd Party Construction Cases Take?